PowerPointLabs/PowerPointLabs-Website/_docs/shapes-lab.md

 1. Open the Shapes Lab pane (if it is not already open) using the PowerPointLabs ribbon.

-2. Select the shape for later use.
+2. Select the shape to save.

 3. Click the Add button in the Shapes Lab pane.